Best drive Defensive & Advance Driving School

 You should always:

-• Follow traffic rules carefully
+• Obey traffic regulations carefully

-• Stay calm in traffic situations
+• React normally to traffic situations

 4. Focus on Road Safety Education

-You can guide them by:
+You can help them by:

-• Explaining road signs and rules
+• Describing road signs and rules

-• Emphasizing the importance of seatbelts
+• Making the importance of seatbelts a top priority

 5. Provide Emotional Encouragement

-• Remind them that learning takes time
+• Remember that it takes time to learn.

 • Celebrate small improvements